taleldayekh/talel.io-backend/README.md

 ### Gunicorn

 The Flask built in web server is meant for development only and is not suitable for handling concurrent requests in production.
-For production, the [Gunicorn WSGI web server](https://github.com/benoitc/gunicorn) is used to serve the Flask REST service Python code.
+For production, a [Gunicorn WSGI application server](https://github.com/benoitc/gunicorn) is used to serve the Flask REST API service Python code.

 Gunicorn runs behind NGINX.